Adding User Connections

 • For User name & Password, enter the Username, Password, Security token, Consumer key, and Consumer secret.
 In this example, we are choosing OAuth 2.0.
 OAuth

-• Once the User connection is created successfully, click on Done.
+• Once the User connection is created successfully, click Done.
 Done

-4. You can see the created connection under SF connections > User connection.
+4. You can see the newly added connection under SF connections > User connection.
 User Connections

 Steps to Edit User Connections

-1. From the Dashboard, click on SF connections.
+1. From the left navigation bar, go to SF connections.
 SF Connections

-3. On the User connection prompt, update the details and click on Authorise & Connect.
+3. In the Update User connection dialog, update the required details and click Authorise & Connect.
 Enter Details

 Steps to Delete User Connections

-1. From the Dashboard, click on SF connections.
+1. From the left navigation bar, go to SF connections.
 SF Connections

-3. On the Delete connection warning prompt, click on Delete.
+3. In the Delete connection dialog, click Delete.
 Delete

 4. The User connection will be deleted successfully.